 Alfalfa, often considered the “Queen of Forages”, produces high yields that are highly digestible and high in protein.
 Alfalfa is a very important leguminous crop for dairy and other livestock operations in Kansas.
-Late summer and early fall are often the best times to plant alfalfa in Kansas due to less weed pressure than spring planting.
+Late summer and early fall are often the best times to plant alfalfa in Kansas due to less weed pressure than spring planting (Figure 1).

 Figure 1.
 Alfalfa seedlings.
 Photo by Doohong Min, K-State Research and Extension.

-While much of the state was dry this summer, recent rainfall statewide has helped replenish soil moisture levels and there may be enough moisture to achieve good stand establishment in many fields.
+Much of Kansas has seen above-average rainfall this summer and soil moisture within the profile is adequate, if not surplus, in many areas.
 Available moisture at planting is crucial for alfalfa establishment, but too much moisture can increase seedling disease incidence and reduce alfalfa nodulation and nitrogen fixation.